katiefenn/react-app/README.md

-# React App Template
+# Simple Betting App
-A template for small React apps
+A small app for placing bets and calculating winnings

 ## Getting started
 The app is bundled with a development server.
 To use it, make sure you have the following dependencies installed: